-- Familiarise students with the requirements of the Collaborative Theatre Production and Design programme and with the opportunities for learning available within the School. - Improve students' ability to reflect on their skills and analyse their needs. - Establish the protocols and boundaries of artistic collaboration in contemporary live performance including self and peer evaluation techniques. - Develop each student's capacity to reflect intelligently on the nature of collaborative working. - Introduce students to presentation techniques, including use of portfolios. - Introduce general research and professional development issues of relevance to all postgraduate students.
+- Familiarise students with the requirements of the Collaborative Performance Making programme and with the opportunities for learning available within the School. - Improve students' ability to reflect on their skills and analyse their needs. - Establish the protocols and boundaries of artistic collaboration in contemporary live performance including self and peer evaluation techniques. - Develop each student's capacity to reflect intelligently on the nature of collaborative working. - Introduce students to presentation techniques, including use of portfolios. - Introduce students to safe working practices in the building (and theatre more generally) and provide them with rudimentary instruction in theatre stagecraft. - Introduce general research and professional development issues of relevance to all postgraduate students.

-Initial induction to the programme will include one session explaining the overall structure and discussing the assessment criteria.
+Initial induction to the programme will include a range of sessions, which explain the overall structure of the course and assessment criteria, examine the practicalities of collaborating and the principles of devising performance.